Harriet Scott (broadcaster): Career

 In June 2014, Scott presented on BBC Northampton sitting in twice on the Summer Saturday late afternoon show, 3 pm to 6 pm.

 In 2015, she joined Magic Radio presenting Weekend Breakfast.

-In September 2017, she began presenting Magic Breakfast on Magic Radio, running Monday to Fridays, 6am to 10am.
+In September 2017, she began presenting Magic Breakfast on Magic Radio alongside Ronan Keating, running Monday to Fridays, 6 am to 10 am.
+Keating stepped down from the show in July 2024 with Scott continuing to present the show alongside a range of guest hosts until a permanent co-host was announced.
+In October 2024, it was announced that Gok Wan would be Scott's new permanent co-host from January 2025.

 Personal life

-In 1998 she was involved in a well-publicised affair with Mike Hollingsworth, who was married to TV presenter Anne Diamond at the time.

-She subsequently married David Bloom in 2009 and together, they have two sons.
+In 1998 Harriet was involved in a well-publicised affair with Mike Hollingsworth, who was married to TV presenter Anne Diamond at the time.
+She subsequently married David Bloom in 2009 and together they have two sons.
+They live in north London.